Problems We Found In Stockton, California Drinking Water

 Arsenic In Stockton Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Arsenic contamination originates from the source water itself, and is more prominent in areas (like Stockton) that pull water from groundwater sources.
-Like other municipalities in the same region, Stockton's drinking water has detectable levels of arsenic in the drinking water, on average 2.2 parts per billion (up to 8 parts per billion) in the most recent data.
+Like other municipalities in the same region, Stockton's drinking water has detectable levels of arsenic in the drinking water, on average 4.5 parts per billion according to the most recent data.
 Because of this, Stockton made the following public disclosure:

 "While your drinking water meets the federal and state standards for arsenic, it does contain low levels of arsenic.
 The arsenic standards balance the current understanding of arsenic’s possible health effects against the costs of removing arsenic from drinking water.
 The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects, such as skin damage and circulatory problems."